 MongoDB – Atlas

-The Disaster Recovery Plan is an outline of procedures to restore relevant Client Data from the off-site secure back-up managed by our suppliers – primarily Amazon Web Services (AWS) – into servers in an alternative data center, in the event of Catastrophic Failure.
+The Disaster Recovery Plan is an outline of procedures to restore relevant Client Data from the off-site secure back-up managed by our suppliers into servers in an alternative data center, in the event of Catastrophic Failure.
 Bluedot may, by written notice to the Client from time to time, update or replace this Disaster Recovery Plan with a commercially reasonable alternative plan as Bluedot deems appropriate to reflect changes in its third-party data-center provider or such provider’s recovery plans and policies.
-As used herein, “Catastrophic Failure” is defined as a Force Majeure Event (such as fire, flood or any comparable event) that prevents the Amazon Web Services data center from being able to provide hosting services for the Bluedot Hosted Service.
-For avoidance of doubt, a Catastrophic Failure is dealt with under this PART IV rather than the Service Levels.
+As used herein, “Catastrophic Failure” is defined as a Force Majeure Event (such as fire, flood or any comparable event) that prevents our Cloud Hosting Provider data center from being able to provide hosting services for the Bluedot Hosted Service.
+For avoidance of doubt, a Catastrophic Failure is dealt with under this Section 10.3 rather than the Service Levels.

 In the event of a Catastrophic Failure, monitoring systems of each critical service activate to notify Bluedot directly.
-Once notification is received, Bluedot will immediately notify the Client’s assigned contact with an explanation of the disaster event, including a non-binding resolution time based upon resolution times communicated to Bluedot by Amazon Web Services.
+Once notification is received, Bluedot will immediately notify the Client’s assigned contact with an explanation of the disaster event, including a non-binding resolution time based upon resolution times communicated to Bluedot by our Cloud Hosting Provider.

 A continuous differential and weekly full back up of all data relating to the Client are kept within a secure centralized infrastructure in our supplier’s data center.
 A copy of the back-up media is securely retained in an off-site location based on a retention rate of four weeks.
 The Client Data will be no longer than two weeks old when restored into a new environment.
 The off-site back-up storage frequency can be increased upon request by the Client at its cost.